Wylie Dufresne: Career

 From 1994 through 1999, he worked for Jean-Georges Vongerichten, where he was eventually named sous chef at Vongerichten's eponymous Jean Georges.
 In 1998 he was chef de cuisine at Vongerichten's Prime in The Bellagio, Las Vegas.
 In 1999, he left to become the first chef at 71 Clinton Fresh Food.
 In April 2003, he opened his 70-seat restaurant, wd~50 (named for the chef's initials and the street address, as well as a pun on WD-40) on Clinton Street on Manhattan's Lower East Side.
 In March 2013, he opened a second restaurant Alder in the East Village. wd-50 closed 30 November 2014 and Alder closed in August 2015.

 Dufresne was a James Beard Foundation nominee for Rising Star Chef of the Year in 2000 and chosen the same year by New York Magazine for their New York Awards.
 Food & Wine magazine named him one of 2001 America's Ten Best Chefs award and, in 2006, New York Magazine's Adam Platt placed wd-50 fourth in his list of New York's 101 best restaurants.
 He was awarded a star in Michelin's New York City Guide, 2006, 2007, and 2008, the first Red Guide for North America, and was nominated for Best Chef New York by the James Beard Foundation.
 His signature preparations include Pickled Beef Tongue with Fried Mayonnaise and Carrot-Coconut Sunnyside-Up.

 In 2006, Dufresne lost to Mario Batali on Iron Chef America.
 In 2007, he began making appearances as a judge on Bravo's Top Chef, which includes season 2, season 4, season 5, season 7 and season 12.
 He was invited to participate in Top Chef Masters in 2009, where he placed third out of four in the preliminary rounds.
 Dufresne also appeared in the final of the United Kingdom version of Masterchef, teaching the eventual winner.
 He appeared as himself in the 5th Episode of HBO's Treme alongside Tom Colicchio, Eric Ripert and David Chang.
-He is mentioned in the opening episode of HBO's Silicon Valley (TV series) for creating Liquid Shrimp.
-When asked how it tastes, Gilfoyle responds, "Like how I would imagine cum tastes".

 In 2013, Dufresne won the James Beard Foundation's Best NYC Chef.
 It was his 10th nomination and first win.
 Dufresne’s wd50 restaurant in New York City closed in 2014.